Morendil/PPO-Study/design-en.md

 We address hindsight bias by studying projects from inception or as close to inception as allowed by the inevitable fuzziness around the term "project", and repeating data collection interviews at least two times over the project's duration and after the initial interview.

-III.
-Goals
+## Goals

 The questions this study aims to answer are the following:

-- which practices are viewed as a means to achieve which outcomes?
+* which practices are viewed as a means to achieve which outcomes?
-- which intended practices prove easy or hard to in fact adopt?
+* which intended practices prove easy or hard to in fact adopt?
-- how are project outcomes affected by practices in fact adopted?
+* how are project outcomes affected by practices in fact adopted?

-IV.
-Data collection
+## Data collection

 We base the study on the Institut Agile's comprehensive list of Agile practices, a broader set than used in the major Web surveys.